fenago/machine-learning-for-finance/lab_guides/Lab_10.md

 -   Bayesian inference
 :::

-In each chapter, we created a large bag of practical tips and tricks that you can use.
+In each lab, we created a large bag of practical tips and tricks that you can use.
 This will allow you to build state-of-the-art systems that will change the financial industry.

 Yet, in many ways we have only scratched the surface.
-Each of the chapter topics merit their own book, and even that would not adequately cover everything that could be said about machine learning in finance.
+Each of the lab topics merit their own course, and even that would not adequately cover everything that could be said about machine learning in finance.

 I leave you with this thought: Machine learning in finance is an